WalkingNL/Translation/note.md

     I shoped some instruments in the supermarket for the sake of my musical dream.

     The company is implementing new safety measures for the benefit of its employees.

+#
+the word "yet"

+    The euro crisis demonstrated how economically and politically destabilizing it is when people lose faith in a currency.
+Despite periodic grumbling about the level of U.S. debt, the world has `yet` to turn its back on the dollar to a damaging degree.

+if the word "yet" in this sentence is removed, the sentence will be like this:

+    Despite periodic grumbling about the level of U.S. debt, the world has to turn its back on the dollar to a damaging degree. the meaning of the sentence is changed, the word "yet" is used to emphasize the meaning of the sentence.
+And the word "yet" is used to mean "until now" in this sentence.